 Some resources require a more complicated approach to creating persistent links.
 Typically, these are scientific or medical resources, but exceptions may exist.
 An example is the American Chemical Society.
 These resources use what is called a DOI (Digital Object Identifier).

 A persistent link is a permanent link designed to facilitate access to an online article, database, or saved search.
-These links can be used in course management software (Blackboard), on websites, or delivered via email.
+These links can be used in course management software (Moodle), on websites, or delivered via email.
 It is also possible to generate links that allow viewers to access electronic resources from off-campus when the link is structured properly.

 The following proxy URL must be added at the beginning of all links so that the links will work off campus: